Rembrandt lighting is one of the most iconic lighting techniques in portrait photography.

 Read on to find out how to use the Rembrandt lighting technique.
 The effect only requires a few simple steps.
 You’ll end up taking amazing portraits full of drama.

-What Is Rembrandt Light?
+What Is Rembrandt Lighting?

 Some of these setups include butterfly light and loop light.
 The names are often assigned after the type or shape of the shadows the light(s) casts on the model’s face.

 As you can see from the image above, this lighting setup is a split light setup.
 It creates a triangle of light under the model’s eye on the shadowed side.
-This is on the opposite to side of the key light.

-Why Use Rembrandt Light?
+Why Use Rembrandt Lighting?

+These are usually bold contrasts that affect the whole composition.
 As such, this is a kind of lighting that suits low key photography best.

 It also adds a mysterious feel to the image.

-How to Create the Rembrandt Light Setup
+How to Create the Rembrandt Lighting Setup

 Where to Position Your Key Light